 MENTOR, the National Mentoring Partnership, spread the Coaches Mentoring Challenge among more states.
 In 2014, Coach Bill Snyder contacted University of Oklahoma Head Football Coach Bob Stoops and Oklahoma State University Head Football Coach Mike Gundy and asked them to lead Team Oklahoma in the challenge.
 MENTOR, the National Mentoring Partnership, asked the David and Molly Boren Mentoring Initiative, a program of the Oklahoma Foundation for Excellence, to oversee the statewide publicity campaign to recruit more mentors for Oklahoma youths.

-Oklahoma’s Coaches Mentoring Challenge has grown steadily over the past few years, gaining the endorsement of more than 425 coaches in 2016 and helping to spread the word about mentoring through news, social media and word of mouth.
-The 2016 campaign was the largest statewide campaign ever in support of mentoring.
+Oklahoma’s Coaches Mentoring Challenge has grown steadily each year, gaining the endorsement of more than 800 coaches in 2017-18 and helping to spread the word about mentoring through news, social media and word of mouth.
+The 2017 campaign was the largest statewide campaign ever in support of mentoring.